This guide is part of our complete Sun Valley, Idaho travel guide — everything you need to plan your trip, from locals who live here.

 Standout: handmade pasta, wine list

 An exceptional, family-run restaurant where quality is the clear priority.
-The food here is thoughtful and deeply ingredient-driven, with a strong focus on game meats and beautifully sourced proteins, paired with real chef creativity.
+The food is thoughtful and deeply ingredient-driven, with a strong focus on game meats and beautifully sourced proteins.
+The chef-owner’s kids often help wait tables and do a genuinely great job — it adds warmth and authenticity to a place that already takes the food seriously.

 Best for: quality-driven dinners, families, people who care about ingredients